-Aim & Purpose of the Aboriginal Catholic Ministry in Sydney The aim and purpose of the Aboriginal Catholic Ministry (ACM) is to promote reconciliation and mutual understanding, taking responsibility for the pastoral care of Catholic Aborigines and supporting them in the living of their Faith.
+Aim & Purpose of the Aboriginal Catholic Ministry in Sydney The aim and purpose of the Aboriginal Catholic Ministry (ACM) is to promote reconciliation and mutual understanding, taking responsibility for the pastoral care of Aboriginal and Torres Strait Islander peoples and supporting them in the living of their Faith.

 This organisation is a service of the Archdiocese of Sydney.